mhdSid/gulp/README.md

 # Installation

-  Open up the terminal, and run these commands
+  Open up the terminal in the root directory of the app, and run these commands

     mv ~/Desktop/path-to-my-project/gulp-project-automation/**/  ~/Desktop/path-to-my-project/